Cycling with nomads on the Mongolian steppe

 There can be few places like Mongolia left to explore.
 A land of nomads whose traditional way of life has changed little over the centuries.
 A wilderness where the night sky, free of light pollution, is a dazzling display of stars.

-During our Mongolian adventure we cycle on unsealed roads and tracks though a wilderness that changes at a startling rate from desert and barren hills, to green valleys and pastures bedecked with alpine flowers where the scent of wild herbs fills the air.
+During our Mongolian adventure holiday, we cycle on unsealed roads and tracks through a wilderness that changes at a startling rate from desert and barren hills, to green valleys and pastures bedecked with alpine flowers where the scent of wild herbs fills the air.
 Mongolia really is a truly special place to explore by bike and our fully supported cycling holiday is the best way to do that if you want maximum enjoyment without the burden of having to carry your own camping equipment, food, or without having to worry about navigation.

 I can’t imagine there’s a better way to explore Mongolia than by bike, the landscapes and terrain are stunning and surprisingly varied.
 The cycling is not overly technical but does have some very small sections of steep downhill, challenging climbs on loose surfaces and fun river crossings to keep it exciting everyday.
 Nights are very relaxed and spent resting tired legs, chatting with a beer and watching the herders bring their flocks home.
 You also get the added benefit of the sky being totally unspoiled by light pollution so the stars are amazing on clear nights.